macio-matheus/diagnosis-disease-based-symptoms/README.md

 # diagnosis-disease-based-symptoms
-Simple program that demonstrates how it is possible based on symptoms, define which disease.
+Simple API that demonstrates how it is possible based on symptoms, define which disease.
 The goal is to show how to get a simple diagnosis, integrating Python with Prolog to create a mini expert system with Symbolic Artificial Intelligence concept.

 ### Tech